yoav-klein/terraform/aws/configurations/stacks/fluentd-opensearch-research/fluentd/README.md

 It's designed to work with an OpenSearch domain that has no access control, so the user password is null.

-All you need to change is the host key in the `fluentd-ds.yaml` file
+All you need to change is the host key of OpenSearch domain in the `fluentd-ds.yaml` file